-This is when the bank purchases the property you want to buy and then rents it to you for a fixed term at an agreed monthly cost.
+This is when the bank buys the property you want and then rents it to you for a fixed term at an agreed monthly cost.

-Ownership of the property is given to you at the end of the term.
+You're given ownership of the property at the end of the term.

 This is a co-ownership agreement where you and the bank each own a share of the property.